orlandoaleman/TTBetterLocalizator/README.md

 BetterLocalizator
 =================

-[iOS] A helper library to force the string localization to a specific language
+[iOS] An helper library to force the string localization to a specific language

 ### SCENARIO